Robot 2.0: Deep reinforcement learning for industrial robotics

 - Discover how to bring current development practices in machine learning teams to companies with little technical expertise

-Bastiane Huang is a product manager at OSARO, a San Francisco-based machine learning company building deep reinforcement learning software for industrial robots, backed by Peter Thiel and Jerry Yang’s AME Cloud, where she leads product strategy.
+Bastiane Huang is a product manager at OSARO, a San Francisco-based machine learning company building deep reinforcement learning software for industrial robots, backed by Peter Thiel and Jerry Yang’s AME Cloud Ventures, where she leads product strategy.
 Bastiane has close to a decade of experience in the automation and manufacturing industries.
 She has broad experience in product marketing, business development, and operations at international technology companies across the industrial automation, IoT, AI, and robotics industries.
-Previously, she worked at e2v; she cofounded a software business at Advantech that offered video analytics solutions to improve traffic congestion and shopping experiences through people counting and facial and heat map analysis; she was an investor and advisor to early stage IoT and AI startups in the US and Greater China; and she worked as a senior product manager at Amazon Alexa.
+Previously, she worked at e2v; she cofounded a software business at Advantech that offered video analytics solutions to improve traffic congestion and shopping experiences through people counting and facial and heat map analysis; she was an investor and advisor to early stage IoT and AI startups in the US and greater China; and she worked as a senior product manager at Amazon Alexa.
 She’s actively involved with Harvard’s Managing the Future of Work initiative on AI and robotics, writing case studies and articles.
 Bastiane holds a BS in information management from the National Taiwan University and an MBA in technology and entrepreneurship from Harvard Business School.

 Leave a Comment or Question